What does a Deuteranope see, what is anomalous colour vision?

 All we can say for certain is that it must be very different from three cone-type vision.

-But if we listen carefully to what Gordon and others like him tell us, we may suspect that it has dimensions of excitement that are not available to the majority of us.
+If we listen carefully to what Gordon and others like him tell us, we may suspect that it has dimensions of excitement that are not available to the majority of us.

 This may be because three cone-type systems have developed the capacity to produce colour constancy which means that people with them see surfaces with the same pigmentation as the same colour even when they are illuminated by different wavelengths of light.